 Incense Traditions Around the World

 Powerful smells have been a part of cultural traditions for thousands of years.
 That should come as no surprise when you realize that the sense of smell is closely linked to both memory and emotion.
-That’s why incense, as a cultural and religious tradition, is also so widespread and popular around the world.
+That’s why incense, as a cultural and religious tradition, is also so widespread and popular throughout the world.

 Incense is made of aromatic plant materials that are often combined with essential oils to form a sticky paste which can be formed into different shapes, such as cones, or stuck around sticks made from bamboo or other materials.
 There are also two main types of incense – combustible and non-combustible.
 Combustible incense is lit by a flame and then blown or fanned out, leaving an ember that continues to smolder and release fragrant smoke.
 Non-combustible incense needs a separate, constant heat source for it to work, such as a steady flame or chunk of charcoal.